swatkiev/Let-s-Encrypt-Zimbra-SSL-script/README.md

 - configure-ssl-zimbra.sh - for first run&install certificate on Zimbra host

-- renew-ssl-zimbra.sh - for renew certificate every 3 month (you can add it to crontab with your $DOMAIN and $MAIL)
+- renew-ssl-zimbra.sh - for renew certificate every 3 month (you can add it to crontab, but first you must set your $DOMAIN and $MAIL)

 For RHEL/CentOS you must change "apt-get" to "yum" and do this commands in console before run script: